-An hour meter is located either on the dash or the generator.
+An hour meter is located on the range hood monitor.
 This meter indicates the hours of running time on the generator.
 Keep track of this information in order to schedule proper generator maintenance.

 Circuit breaker(s) on the generator protect the wiring between the generator and the main circuit breaker box.
 If you have reason to repair the generator, turn the breaker(s) on the generator to the OFF position while making the repair.
 If you don't, a power surge could damage electrical components inside the motor home.